CSX’s weekly railcar units

 - motor vehicles and parts

-The major bear commodity groups were farm products, excluding grain, petroleum and petroleum products, primary forest products, pulp and paper products, grain, primary metal products, and crushed stone, sand, and gravel.
+The major bear commodity groups included farm products excluding grain, petroleum and petroleum products, primary metal products, metallic ores, and crushed stone, sand, and gravel.

-Notably, intermodal segments have had a bumpy ride in recent quarters for all Class I railroads.
-We’ll analyze CSX’s intermodal traffic in the next part.
+The intermodal business has witnessed a bumpy ride in the last few quarters for all Class I railroad carriers.
+We’ll go through CSX’s intermodal traffic in the next article in this series.